gguillotte/mdsrd5/mdsrd5.md

 The game includes the following monster types, which have no rules of their own.

 **Aberrations** are utterly alien beings.
 Many of them have innate magical abilities drawn from the creature's alien mind rather than the mystical forces of the world.
-The quintessential aberrations are aboleths and slaadi.
+The quintessential aberrations are aboleths.

 **Beasts** are nonhumanoid creatures that are a natural part of the fantasy ecology.
 Some of them have magical powers, but most are unintelligent and lack any society or language.
 Beasts include all varieties of ordinary animals, dinosaurs, and giant versions of animals.